Janet Yellen signals March rate hike is possible

 "Waiting too long to remove accommodation would be unwise," Yellen told the Senate.

-Yellen stressed that the U.S. economy is doing pretty well and "has continued to make progress."
+Yellen stressed that the U.S. economy is doing pretty well and has "continued to make progress."
 She called the U.S. job market strong and said prices are moving up at a faster pace.

 "At our upcoming meetings, the committee will evaluate whether employment and inflation are continuing to evolve in line with these expectations, in which case a further adjustment of the federal funds rate would likely be appropriate," Yellen said.